Golf Injury Treatment - Spokane, WA

 SPORTS CHIROPRACTIC CARE

-Targeted adjustments help restore motion to stiff joints and reduce irritation to the affected areas of your body.
-Soft-tissue treatments help loosen muscles and reduce pain.
+Targeted sports chiropractic adjustments restore motion to stiff joints and reduce irritation in the affected areas.
+Soft-tissue treatment helps release tight muscles and calm down the pain so you can move and train.

 04